 The theoretical models developed in the paper are evaluated using data from the casino tourism sector of the North Cyprus.
 The quantitative estimates of the economic losses suggest that they can be very substantial.
-For example with the present form of regulation in North Cyprus it is likely to result in an annual economic efficiency loss of up to 40 percent of the annual fixed costs of the sector.
+For example with the present form of regulation in North Cyprus it is likely to result in an annual economic efficiency loss of about 75 percent of the tax revenues collected from the sector.